JonnyBanana/DUCKY_REAPER/README.md

 I created three scripts altogether:</BR>
-two for Windows, and a multiplatform that works on both MacOs and Windows and Linux </BR>
+Two for Windows, and a multiplatform that works on both MacOs and Windows and Linux</BR>
 (although I don't know with which browser, but some users say that on Ubuntu it works!)

 </BR>